Currency in Croatia

 You’ll easily find a bureau de change near you; even suburban shopping centres should have at least one.
 But it’s better to get your money from an inner-city bureau if possible.
 They have more competition, which is likely to drive their rates down.

-If there’s already too much running around to do ahead of your trip, consider ordering Kuna online.
+If there’s already too much running around to do ahead of your trip, consider ordering Euro online.
 You can choose to have them delivered or made available for pick-up at a location near you.

 Online orders are often the best value too, especially if you go with S Money, which offers the same rates listed on Google and XE.com.